Renting Out A Room In Your House: A Landlord’s Guide

 When you rent out a room, you take on the role of a landlord, which comes with specific regulatory and legal considerations.
 It is essential to understand these rules and regulations to ensure you treat your tenants fairly in the eyes of the law, don't get stuck with a bad tenant you can't remove, and don't expose yourself to any potential lawsuits.

-In this article, we take a look at the laws that regulate tenants rights when it comes to renting out a room in your house, how to track income and expenses to ensure you aren’t overpaying taxes on this income stream (there are modern software that are ideal to help with this), and we outline a few of the best tips when it comes to managing your tenant.
+In this article, we take a look at the laws that regulate tenants rights when it comes to renting out a room in your house, how to track income and expenses to ensure you aren’t overpaying taxes on this income stream (there are modern property management software that are ideal to help with this), and we outline a few of the best tips when it comes to managing your tenant.

 Contents